airpwr/airpwr/doc/airpower-help.md

-  update         Updates all tagged packages prune          Deletes unreferenced packages remove         Untags and deletes packages help           Outputs usage for this command
+  update         Updates all tagged packages prune          Deletes unreferenced packages remove         Untags and deletes packages save           Downloads packages for use in an offline installation help           Outputs usage for this command

 For detailed documentation and examples, visit https://github.com/airpwr/airpwr.